DigitalCreationsLibrary/YouTube-Library/Python Tkinter Widgets/CheckButton-TK/Get the Value of A Checkbutton - Python - Tkinter - TK.md

 [![Everything Is AWESOME](https://img.youtube.com/vi/_wp9LE0ywm8/hqdefault.jpg)](https://youtu.be/_wp9LE0ywm8?t=35s "Everything Is AWESOME")

-In the above video I explain how to get the value from a Checkbuton from Tkinter in Python 3.
+In the above video I explain how to get the value from a Checkbuton created with Tkinter in Python 3.

 🧑‍💻 Source Code: